alireza-aghelan/underwater-image-super-resolution/README.md

 # underwater-image-super-resolution

-In this work, we modify the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model to enhance the resolution and quality of underwater images.
-In our proposed approach, the pre-trained generator and discriminator networks of the Real-ESRGAN model are fine-tuned using underwater image datasets.
+In this project, we fine-tune the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model for underwater image super-resolution.

-We used USR-248 and UFO-120 datasets to fine-tune the Real-ESRGAN model.
-Our fine-tuned model produces images with better resolution and quality compared to the original model.
+We use USR-248 dataset for fine-tuning model.
+The proposed model produces more realistic and higher-quality images compared to the original model.

-Datasets can be downloaded from the link below:

 The download link of the USR-248 dataset: